mcomella/mcomella.github.com/_posts/2016-03-24-thread-annotations.md

 // it, do we remember why it's there?
 Are we sure it's still not necessary?
 // What if getJSONObjectFromFile was wrapped by a less obvious method like,
 // `mergeDataSourcesToJSONObject`?
 It'd be much simpler (and correct!) if
-// the annotation warnings to follow the call stack.
+// the annotation warnings were to follow the call stack.

 JSONObject getJSONObjectFromMemory() { /* ... */ } // no annotation